moneyprotocol/engineering/README.md

 ## Disclaimer

 The content of this readme document (“Readme”) is of purely informational nature.
-In particular, none of the content of the Readme shall be understood as advice provided by Money Protocol AG, any Money Protocol Project Team member or other contributor to the Readme, nor does any of these persons warrant the actuality and accuracy of the Readme.
+In particular, none of the content of the Readme shall be understood as advice provided by Money Protocol contributors or other contributors to the Readme, nor does any of these persons warrant the actuality and accuracy of the Readme.

-Please read this Disclaimer carefully before accessing, interacting with, or using the Money Protocol Protocol software, consisting of the Money Protocol Protocol technology stack (in particular its smart contracts) as well as any other Money Protocol technology such as e.g., the launch kit for frontend operators (togBitcoin the “Money Protocol Protocol Software”).
+Please read this Disclaimer carefully before accessing, interacting with, or using the Money Protocol software, consisting of the Money Protocol technology stack (in particular its smart contracts) as well as any other Money Protocol technology such as e.g., the launch kit for frontend operators (together the “Money Protocol Software”).

-While Money Protocol AG developed the Money Protocol Protocol Software, the Money Protocol Protocol Software runs in a fully decentralized and autonomous manner on the Bitcoineum network.
-Money Protocol AG is not involved in the operation of the Money Protocol Protocol Software nor has it any control over transactions made using its smart contracts.
-Further, Money Protocol AG does neither enter into any relationship with users of the Money Protocol Protocol Software and/or frontend operators, nor does it operate an own frontend.
-Any and all functionalities of the Money Protocol Protocol Software, including the BPD and the MP, are of purely technical nature and there is no claim towards any private individual or legal entity in this regard.
+While open source contributors developed the Money Protocol Software, the Money Protocol Software runs in a fully decentralized and autonomous manner on the RSK network.
+Money Protocol contributors are not involved in the operation of the Money Protocol Software nor has it any control over transactions made using its smart contracts.
+Further, Money Protocol software contributors neither enter into any relationship with users of the Money Protocol Software and/or frontend operators.
+Any and all functionalities of the Money Protocol Software, including the BPD and the MP, are of purely technical nature and there is no claim towards any private individual or legal entity in this regard.

-Money Protocol AG IS NOT LIABLE TO ANY USER FOR DAMAGES, INCLUDING ANY GENERAL, SPECIAL, INCIDENTAL OR CONSEQUENTIAL DAMAGES ARISING OUT OF THE USE, IN CONNECTION WITH THE USE OR INABILITY TO USE THE Money Protocol PROTOCOL SOFTWARE (INCLUDING BUT NOT LIMITED TO LOSS OF RBTC, BPD OR MP, NON-ALLOCATION OF TECHNICAL FEES TO MP HOLDERS, LOSS OF DATA, BUSINESS INTERRUPTION, DATA BEING RENDERED INACCURATE OR OTHER LOSSES SUSTAINED BY A USER OR THIRD PARTIES AS A RESULT OF THE Money Protocol PROTOCOL SOFTWARE AND/OR ANY ACTIVITY OF A FRONTEND OPERATOR OR A FAILURE OF THE Money Protocol PROTOCOL SOFTWARE TO OPERATE WITH ANY OTHER SOFTWARE).
+Money Protocol contributors ARE NOT LIABLE TO ANY USER FOR DAMAGES, INCLUDING ANY GENERAL, SPECIAL, INCIDENTAL OR CONSEQUENTIAL DAMAGES ARISING OUT OF THE USE, IN CONNECTION WITH THE USE OR INABILITY TO USE THE Money Protocol SOFTWARE (INCLUDING BUT NOT LIMITED TO LOSS OF RBTC, BPD OR MP, NON-ALLOCATION OF TECHNICAL FEES TO MP HOLDERS, LOSS OF DATA, BUSINESS INTERRUPTION, DATA BEING RENDERED INACCURATE OR OTHER LOSSES SUSTAINED BY A USER OR THIRD PARTIES AS A RESULT OF THE Money Protocol SOFTWARE AND/OR ANY ACTIVITY OF A FRONTEND OPERATOR OR A FAILURE OF THE Money Protocol SOFTWARE TO OPERATE WITH ANY OTHER SOFTWARE).

-The Money Protocol Protocol Software has been developed and published under the GNU GPL v3 open-source license, which forms an integral part of this disclaimer.
+The Money Protocol Software has been developed and published under the GNU GPL v3 open-source license, which forms an integral part of this disclaimer.

-THE Money Protocol PROTOCOL SOFTWARE HAS BEEN PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-THE Money Protocol PROTOCOL SOFTWARE IS HIGHLY EXPERIMENTAL AND ANY REAL RBTC AND/OR BPD AND/OR MP SENT, STAKED OR DEPOSITED TO THE Money Protocol PROTOCOL SOFTWARE ARE AT RISK OF BEING LOST INDEFINITELY, WITHOUT ANY KIND OF CONSIDERATION.
+THE Money Protocol SOFTWARE HAS BEEN PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+THE Money Protocol SOFTWARE IS HIGHLY EXPERIMENTAL AND ANY REAL RBTC AND/OR BPD AND/OR MP SENT, STAKED OR DEPOSITED TO THE Money Protocol PROTOCOL SOFTWARE ARE AT RISK OF BEING LOST INDEFINITELY, WITHOUT ANY KIND OF CONSIDERATION.

 There are no official frontend operators, and the use of any frontend is made by users at their own risk.
 To assess the trustworthiness of a frontend operator lies in the sole responsibility of the users and must be made carefully.